ministryofjustice/analytics-platform-ops/git-crypt/README.md

    The keys you have on your GPG keyring are listed:

-       gpg --list-keys
+       gpg --list-keys |grep '^ '|sort

    To add someone, you need to ask them for their public GPG key (they are not stored in this repo) and then see the above section "Adding someone's gpg key to this repo".
+You will probably be able to find most people's in the Slack history.

 2. Create a branch for this change.
 3. Rotate the root key by running `rotate-gpg-keys.sh`.
 The script will create a temp directory in `/tmp/`, re-initialise .git-crypt with the new root key, re-encrypt the files with the new master key and refresh the user .gpg files with the new root key.
 4. These changes will be commited back to the original repostory.
 So just run `git push` to your new branch and create a PR as normal.
 Every encrypted file is touched.
+5. Reinstate any branch protection rules on the GitHub repo.
-5. Warn other devs to reclone the repo, or you'll just get errors about git-crypt / smudge. e.g.:
+6. Warn other devs to reclone the repo, or you'll just get errors about git-crypt / smudge. e.g.:

        mv analytics-platform-config analytics-platform-config.bak
        git clone git@github.com:ministryofjustice/analytics-platform-config